huggingface/blog/fastai.md

 ## What is next?

-Take the [fastai course](https://course.fast.ai/) (a new version is coming soon), follow [Jeremy Howard](https://twitter.com/jeremyphoward?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and [fastai](https://twitter.com/FastDotAI) on Twitter for updates, and start sharing your fastai models on the Hub 🤗.
+Take the [fast.ai course](https://course.fast.ai/) (a new version is coming soon), follow [Jeremy Howard](https://twitter.com/jeremyphoward?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) and [fast.ai](https://twitter.com/FastDotAI) on Twitter for updates, and start sharing your fastai models on the Hub 🤗.
 Or load one of the [models that are already in the Hub](https://huggingface.co/models?library=fastai&sort=downloads).

 📧 Feel free to contact us via the [Hugging Face Discord](https://discord.gg/YRAq8fMnUG) and share if you have an idea for a project.
 We would love to hear your feedback 💖.